 You can use either of the

 "characters for triple-quoting multi-line string literals.

 Many of the secrets to a fast, scalable MySQL application involve using the right syntax at the very start of your setup procedure, in the

 CREATE TABLEstatements.
 For example, Oracle recommends the

-ENGINE=INNODB clause for most tables, and makes
+ENGINE=INNODBclause for most tables, and makes

 InnoDBthe default storage engine in MySQL 5.5 and up.
 Using